 So Sisk took the class “Getting Ready to Teach Online” through CTE in spring 2017, prior to teaching her first online course last summer.
 And the class went better than she ever expected.
 This past year she was one of seven instructors to teach in the university’s new three-week winter session, which overlaps with the spring semester and consists entirely of online courses.

 “The people at CTE are my heroes,” she says.
 “I start with the syllabus from the traditional in-person class, but online is just totally different.
 Casey Caroll (an instructional developer at CTE) helped me tweak things and replace assignments that can only be done in the traditional classroom.
 I don’t know if I could have done it without them.”

 Sisk isn’t simply being modest.
 She’s calling in the right people and leveraging their expertise.

 In her crisis communications course, that means bringing in the university’s director of public relations to talk about the university’s approach to newsworthy campus events while they’re still unfolding or soon after.
 In all her classes, it means listening to her students and valuing their perspectives.

-“I don’t always agree with their opinions, but I respect them, and I let them be heard,” she says with a laugh.
+“I don’t always agree with their opinions, but I respect them, and I let them be heard,” she says.
 “I’m demanding the best from them because I want them to go out in the world and be as professional as I know they can be.”